fyrstelin/fyrstelin.github.io/_posts/2022-10-06-three-years-of-gql-and-nestjs.md

   - GraphQL
 ---

 ## Three years of GraphQL and NestJS

-For the last three years I have been working a lot with GraphQL in NestJS, and in general I really think this is a great framework.
-Since NestJS is opioniated, it should be easy to figure out the right way to organize your GrahpQL resolvers.
+For the last three years I have been working a lot with GraphQL in NestJS ([@nestjs/graphql](https://www.npmjs.com/package/@nestjs/graphql)), and in general I really think this is a great framework.
+Since NestJS is opinionated, it should be easy to figure out the right way to organize your GrahpQL resolvers.
 But it isn't and it bugs me.
 There is some guidance of how to do it, but it seems to be some simple use cases.
 In a real world application that have just a minimum of complexity, these guides falls short.

 In the following, I will explore this schema: